-Friday night family time can be language-rich and fun at the same time!
 The board games listed below are both fun to play and are full of language learning opportunities.
-What could be easier than that?!

-The games vary greatly on age and skill level.
-Some can be played with children as young as 3 years old.
+The games vary on age and skill level.
+I can play some with children as young as 3 years old.
 Some require reading skills.

 For children over 5 years of age, a complete vocabulary definition must include: